 Have you seen your pet African dwarf frog getting so fat recently and you wonder what is really happening?
 If you’re a victim of this, then you’re in the right source because this article will help you to understand why your African dwarf frog is getting so fat.

 Why is my African dwarf frog so fat?
-Your African dwarf frog is so fat because it is either pregnant, bloated or have swallowed something.
+Your African dwarf frog is so fat because it is either pregnant, bloated or has swallowed something.

 African Dwarf Frogs are tiny frogs and are among the smallest species of frogs.

 They can get really fat, but it’s a gradual process.

 But seeing them get fat overnight ( so fast ) is something that should be looked into urgently.